GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 ## Demo

 I have added file handling support to [Excalidraw][demo], a cartoon-style drawing app.
-When you create a file with it and store it somewhere on your file system, you can open the file via a double click, or a right click and then select "Excalidraw" in the context menu.
+To test it, you first need to install Excalidraw.
+When you then create a file with it and store it somewhere on your file system, you can open the file via a double click, or a right click and then select "Excalidraw" in the context menu.
 You can check out the [implementation][demo-source] in the source code.

 <figure class="w-figure">
   {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/TMh8Qev0XdwgIx7jJlP5.png", alt="The macOS finder window with an Excalidraw file.", width="800", height="422", class="w-screenshot w-screenshot--filled" %}